emqx/cloud-docs/en_US/connect_to_deployments/python_sdk.md

-# Connect to deployments with Python SDK
+# Connect to Deployments with Python SDK

 In this tutorial, you will learn how to use the Python **paho-mqtt** client to connect to EMQ X Cloud deployment.